vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/General/Known Issues.md

 System.log(res + "");
 ```

-Proper variable typisation solves this problem.
-Let's revisit the example but this time we explicitly define what type of values we expect the `objectsForIteration` variable to receive.
+Proper variable typization solves this problem.
+Let's revisit the example but this time we will explicitly define the type of values that we expect the `objectsForIteration` variable to receive.

 ```javascript
 const testArray = [1, 2, 3, 4, 5];